kean/Align/README.md

 Yalta is an intuitive and powerful Auto Layout library.
 Designed to be simple and safe, Yalta is perfect for both new and seasoned developers.

+> This project is in use in production, but if you're working in a team I would personally recommend looking at more established tools first - there is a better chance that new developers are going to be familiar with them and there is no reason to learn yet another syntax.

 The entire library fits in just two files (core + extensions) with less than 250 lines of code which you can just drag-n-drop into your app.

 - [Quick Overview](#quick-overview)